Best Crypto Trading Apps

 If you’re new to the crypto industry, things can quickly become overwhelming.
 There are thousands of choices out there and there are a lot of details to know.

 Digital currency like crypto is definitely different from your everyday banking and cash practices.
-But they make it simple for you to understand and start dipping into the crypto world.
+But Uphold make it simple for you to understand and start dipping your toes into the crypto world.

 Uphold has access to about 100 different cryptocurrencies.
 This includes many of the most popular options out there and then some.
-They aren’t overly huge, but they do have a couple million customers and most of them are satisfied with what they offer.
+They aren’t among the biggest, but they do have a couple million customers and most of them are satisfied with what they offer.
 There is no minimum deposit, which is another advantage for beginners.

 The downside is their fee structure is slightly more confusing.
 They charge fees for trading crypto but the fees are tiered in different ways for different crypto and varying volume as well.
 This might make it challenging to figure out the specifics of the fees.
-You won’t know your exact fees until you’re placing a trade, but those fees are calculated and provided when you trade.
+You won’t know your exact fees until you’re placing a trade.

 In addition, Uphold grants access to crypto wallets and will be compatible with most external wallet choices too.
 They pair up with five different crypto networks.
 You can transfer to any of their compatible locations, wallets, and bank accounts instantly and it doesn’t cost you anything to do it.
 That’s an unusual aspect and it’s definitely something that sets them apart.